hoffstadt/DearPyGui/docs/source/index.rst

 Quick Start
 -----------

-If you're ready to start using Dear PyGui visit the :doc:`tutorials/first-steps` in tutorials.
+If you're ready to start using DPG visit the :doc:`tutorials/first-steps` in tutorials.

 The :doc:`Tutorials <tutorials/first-steps>` will provide a great overview